symfony/symfony/UPGRADE-5.0.md

    were removed, use the default context instead.
  * The `AbstractNormalizer::handleCircularReference()` method has two new `$format` and `$context` arguments.
+ * Removed support for instantiating a `DataUriNormalizer` with a default MIME type guesser when the `symfony/mime` component isn't installed.

 Translation
 -----------